The “rolling resistance” of a tire is defined as the physical drag a tire exhibits while in motion (rolling). This drag is measured as a force.

 Truck tires are made up of many components, including “steel” cord in many areas.
 The steel cord, though, has an insignificant contribution to rolling resistance as compared to the rubber components – in particular the tread area.

-It should be no surprise that when it come to improving the tire for better fuel economy, tire engineers focus fr605_tread_screen_shotheavily on the tread area which contributes 50% to 60% of the rolling resistance on the average truck tire.
+It should be no surprise that when it come to improving the tire for better fuel economy, tire engineers focus heavily on the tread area which contributes 50% to 60% of the rolling resistance on the average truck tire.
 But engineers must make sure they manage improvements in rolling resistance without affecting the other performance characteristics of the tread area, including wear rates and irregular wear fighting capabilities.

 Similarly, tire tread design would be much simpler if engineers weren’t concerned with things such as aquaplaning or, say, traction on the drive axle.
 When you think about it, for rolling resistance concerns, just a basic round tread would give the best fuel economy, but I sure wouldn’t want to be navigating rain-slickened curves with that type of tread!

-It’s a tough balancing act, but many of the leading tire brands, including Double Coin, have made tremendous strides in recent years in lowering rolling resistance fd405_tread_screenshotwhile maintaining long tread wear and dependable traction.
+It’s a tough balancing act, but many of the leading tire brands, including Double Coin, have made tremendous strides in recent years in lowering rolling resistance while maintaining long tread wear and dependable traction.

 In fact, the Double Coin OptiGreen™ series of SmartWay® tires features a total of eight product lines, including the FR605 steer tire (pictured above), FD405 drive tire (pictured to the right) and the FT105 trailer tire.
 We also have two super wide tires in the Optigreen line-up -- the FT125 super wide trailer tire and FD425 super wide drive tire.
 All of the OptiGreen tires are SmartWay verified, meaning that they have met the EPA's requirements for low rolling resistance.